joychentw/Free-to-Fee-Strategy-Analysis/hightnotes_markdown_r_code.md

 out to their own social network.
 Freemium users are likely to convert to premium, and the user base will grow as well.
-Also, High Note should also consider translating their platform as there are good amount of paid user from countries outside ot the US or UK.
+Also, High Note should also consider translating their platform as there are good amount of paid user from countries outside of the US or UK.

-Lastly, we want to provide some insight to High Note for keeping their users engaged and not look elsewhere.
-As shown in the visualization chart, engagement wise, having more friends is not better.
+Lastly,to keep High Note users engaged and not look elsewhere.
 High Note should look into the platform design to encourage users only send friend invitation people they know or are interacting frequently.
-Make sure that the platform is designed to be social, such as enabling friends see each others’ activity.
-From the PSM analysis, we also know that having friends that subscribe to the service also have like the music they’re listening more.
-If their friends can see the music they like, there will be a positive cycle to keep users coming back for more.
+As shown in the visualization chart, having more friends does not improve engagement unless those "friends" are people the users know.
+The PSM analysis also shows that having friends that subscribe to the service also have liked the music they’re listening more.
+Therefore, if a user's friends can see the music they like, there will be a positive cycle to keep users coming back for more.